Jason Ellis: Truck racing

 For the 2011 season, Ellis raced in the Lucas Oil SuperLite Series for Dethrone.
 At a number of events, he did his Friday morning radio show from his R.V.

 Boxing

 After a three-year hiatus from MMA, Ellis returned to the sport on 14 July 2012 defeating UFC veteran Gabe Ruediger via KO in the second round in a celebrity non-professional boxing fight.
-Gabe Ruediger has since challenged Ellis to a re-match, citing that he did not take the first fight seriously.
+Gabe Ruediger has since challenged Ellis to a rematch, citing that he did not take the first fight seriously.
 After being dropped by Ellis, Gabe lost their rematch to a decision.

 On 15 October 2016, Ellis participated in a boxing exhibition match against former UFC champion Shane Carwin at EllisMania 13.
 Per the unique rules, Carwin had one of his arms duct-taped to his body to box Ellis.
 Ellis lost the bout via knockout in the second round.

 Media

 Hawk vs Wolf podcast

 Ellis hosts the podcast Hawk vs Wolf with Tony Hawk.
+On December 24th, 2024, Hawk announced an indefinite hiatus for the Hawk vs Wolf podcast.

+In August 2023, Ellis publicly accused Kast Media and its CEO Colin Thomson of non-payment, stating, "If you see Colin Thomson named on any podcast, just know that’s who you’re dealing with.
+And if you’re a podcaster and any of those guys reach out to you, just know that I haven’t met a bigger piece of shit."
+Corresponding accusations were originally made by pro wrestling personality Jim Cornette followed by Theo Von, Brendan Schaub, Bryan Callen, Whitney Cummings, and Alyx Weiss, who stated they were owed money by Kast Media, including several six-figure and seven-figure shortages.